trezor/trezor-suite/docs/specs/guide.md

     }
 }
 ```
-2. **Transpilation:** Take the indexed MD files and transpile them to HTML.
-Doing this at build time saves us from fetching and running markdown compiler in runtime.
-3. **Sanitisation**: Sanitise the generated HTML of any content potentially vulnerable to XSS.
-Although the content should be managed by trusted editors better be safe than sorry.
+2. **Cleaning:** GitBook sometimes adds a yaml front-matter to the MD files.
+Strip it away.
-4. **Bundling**: Take the JSON index, sanitised HTML files and assets and expose them in the `/public` directory of the Suite app.
+3. **Bundling**: Take the JSON index, cleaned MD files and assets and expose them in the `/public` directory of the Suite app.
 From there it's easy to use them to render the UI.

 #### Usage

 On run time, fetch the JSON index and render UI according to it.
 When displaying any given page first check if it's available in current locale or fallback to english.
-Then, fetch the html from the page's path prepended by the locale and mount it into the DOM.
+Then, fetch the markdown from the page's path prepended by the locale and mount it into the DOM using the `react-markdown` component.
 Apply styles to visually blend the content into the rest of the app.

 ## Future Work